Quebec Autoroute 85

 Autoroute 85 is a Quebec Autoroute and the route of the Trans-Canada Highway in the province's Bas-Saint-Laurent region, also known as Autoroute Claude-Béchard.
-It is currently under construction with committed Federal and Provincial funding for its completion, with an estimated completion date of 2026.
-Once this upgrade is completed, it will close the last gap in the nearly continuous freeway section of the Trans-Canada between Arnprior, Ontario, and Sutherlands River, Nova Scotia, and for an even longer interprovincial freeway route between Windsor, Ontario and Halifax, Nova Scotia.
+It is currently under construction with committed Federal and Provincial funding for its completion, with an projected completion date of 2026.
+Once this upgrade is completed, it will close the last gap in the nearly continuous freeway section of the Trans-Canada between Arnprior, Ontario, and Antigonish, Nova Scotia, and for an even longer interprovincial freeway route between Windsor, Ontario and Halifax, Nova Scotia.
 Running between Rivière-du-Loup (at a junction with Autoroute 20) and a junction with New Brunswick Route 2 at the Quebec-New Brunswick border, A-85 when complete will be the only controlled access highway link between the Maritime Provinces and the rest of the country.
-A-85 is projected to be approximately 100 km long when construction is complete and is intended to replace Route 185, which has been called one of the deadliest highways in Canada.
+A-85 is projected to be approximately 100 km long when construction is complete and will replace Route 185, which has been called one of the deadliest highways in Canada.

 Currently there are two completed sections of A-85.
-The first section runs from Saint-Antonin (km 87) to a junction with the A-20 at Notre-Dame-du-Portage (km 100).
+The northern section runs from south of Saint-Honoré-de-Témiscouata (km 57) to a junction with the A-20 at Notre-Dame-du-Portage (km 100).
 Originally signed as Route 185 when built, it was designed as A-85 in 2005 following extensive rehabilitation.
-The second, newer section extends from the New Brunswick border (km 0) to Saint-Louis-du-Ha!
-Ha! (km 48).
+The southern section extends from the New Brunswick border (km 0) to north of Saint-Louis-du-Ha!
+Ha! (km 50).
 Construction began in 2002 in the vicinity of Témiscouata-sur-le-Lac and it was completed in 2016.
-The government of Quebec is currently building the final section from Saint-Antonin to Saint-Louis-du-Ha!
+The government of Quebec is currently building the final section to Saint-Louis-du-Ha!
 Ha!, and it is scheduled to be completed in 2026.

 Route description

 Southern segment

 A-85 begins at the Quebec-New Brunswick border as the continuation of New Brunswick Route 2 and the Trans-Canada Highway.
 In 2010, the Quebec government announced that A-85 would be named for Claude Béchard, a longtime Member of the National Assembly from Bas-Saint-Laurent.

 From the New Brunswick border, A-85 briefly parallels the main runway of the Edmundston Airport, which straddles the interprovincial border.
 The freeway travels in a northwesterly direction, following the course of the Madawaska River.
 The autoroute passes Dégelis to the west with exits at km 12, km 14, and km 15.
 Briefly skirting the south shore of Lake Témiscouata, A-85 passes through Témiscouata-sur-le-Lac, with exits at km 29, km 37, and km 40, providing access to Lac-Témiscouata National Park.
-At Saint-Louis-du-Ha!
-Ha! (km 48), the controlled-access highway ends and the route resumes its designation as Route 185.
+Past Saint-Louis-du-Ha!
+Ha! (km 50), the controlled-access highway ends and the highway resumes its designation as Route 185.